Enquiries

 Please contact the instrument scientist to discuss shipping requirements.

 This radar cannot be operated without the instrument scientist, or without detailed consultation with the instrument scientist.
 This consultation will include detailed health and safety requirements and risk assessments.
-The risk assessments will be dependent on axactly how the radar is deployed, and whether or not it is in an area accessible to the public.
+The risk assessments will be dependent on exactly how the radar is deployed, and whether or not it is in an area accessible to the public.
 The primary consideration is exposure to the transmissions and a radiation exposure assessment will be required to determine whether a barrier or exclusion zone is needed.

 In nearly all circumstances the radar support engineer, instrument scientist and other AMOF staff will be responsible for the deployment and setup of the radar.
 Any user involved in the deployment must have had prior training and permission from the instrument scientist to help.